 Looking to introduce naturally occurring probiotics into your diet?
 Kombucha, sauerkraut, kimchi and our fermented pickles are a place you can start.
 Different types of fermented foods, like yogurt, kimchi, kraut, kombucha, contain different types of probiotics.
 Every person's microbiome is unique.
 So one person's microbiome may really enjoy the probiotics in yogurt, while another person's microbiome enjoys kimchi.

 👩🔬 👨🔬 👩🔬 👨🔬

-There is a growing body of research behind human microbiomes, the connection between consuming probiotics and our microbiomes and the connection between our microbiomes and both mental and physical health.
+There is a growing body of research behind human microbiomes, consuming probiotics, and the connection between our microbiomes and both mental + physical health.
 What an exciting time to be alive!